zammad/zammad-org/src/en/documentation/use/advanced-features.md

 **How?**

 In the ticket sidebar, add a link to another ticket by clicking the ::+:: button in the **Related tickets** section.
-This opens a side panel in which you can select a ticket by clicking on it or enter a ticket number in search field.
+This opens a flyout in which you can select a ticket by clicking on it or enter a ticket number in search field.
 Additionally, you can choose between different link types:

 - **Normal:** for related ticket which have no hierarchy.